-On vehicles equipped with Compass Mini-Trip Computer (CMTC), the display provides the outside temperature, one of eight compass headings to indicate the direction the vehicle is facing, and the current radio station.
-For more information refer to "Compass Mini-Trip Computer" in this section.
+On vehicles equipped with Compass Mini-Trip Computer (CMTC), the display provides the outside temperature, one of eight compass headings to indicate the direction the vehicle is facing and the current radio station.
+For further information refer to "Compass Mini-Trip Computer".

-Electronic Vehicle Information Center (EVIC) Display - If Equipped
+Electronic Vehicle Information Center (EVIC)

+Display - If Equipped

 The Electronic Vehicle Information Center (EVIC) features a driver-interactive display that is located in the instrument cluster.
-For more information refer to "Electronic Vehicle Information (EVIC)" in this section.
+For further information refer to "Electronic Vehicle Information Center (EVIC)".